juju/docs/src/en/tut-lxd.md

 so by having Juju machines based on fast and secure containers, by way of [LXD][lxd-upstream].

-Using LXD with Juju provides an experience very similar, if not identical, to any other Juju backing-cloud, including the large public clouds such as AWS.

-Finally, because it is very easy to set up and uses minimal resources, a Juju & LXD combination is an efficient way to develop, test, and replicate software deployments.
+Using LXD with Juju provides an experience very similar to any other Juju backing-cloud, including the large public clouds such as AWS.
+In addition, because it is very easy to set up and uses minimal resources, a Juju & LXD combination is an efficient way to develop, test, and replicate software deployments.
 LXD has become an essential tool for every Juju operator.

 These instructions will deliver the best-possible experience with Juju.
 They